OpenSourceBlackCat/MeowBot/README.md

 ![AmeyaBot](https://github.com/AmeyaGurjar/AmeyBotAssets/raw/main/images/image-20.png)<br>
 Options:<br>
 time - Enter The Time Duration For Timeout For All Users In Seconds.<br><br>
-**STEP 15.** Timeour Duration For Moderators.
+**STEP 15.** Timeout Duration For Moderators.
 This Option Can Give Timeout Only To Channel Moderators For The Selected Time Duration.<br>
 ![AmeyaBot](https://github.com/AmeyaGurjar/AmeyBotAssets/raw/main/images/image-24.png)<br>
 Options:<br>
 time - Enter The Time Duration For Timeout For Only Channel Moderators In Seconds.<br><br>